Investigating Test Overfitting on SWE-bench: Threats to Validity

 \section{Threats to Validity}

-One of the main limitations of our work is that the benchmarks include only Python repositories.
-Therefore, our findings may not generalize to other programming languages.
+Since the benchmarks include only Python repositories, our findings may not generalize to other programming languages.
 We experimented with two models but did not investigate model contamination or memorization.
 However, prior works show that model-generated tests are very different from those written by developers.
 On another note, our approach may be considered a way to measure contamination by exposing overfitted patches.
 We leave this for future research.
 Other minor limitations include our reliance on the coverage package for reward formulation.
 The Python coverage package sometimes does not work due to dependency issues or multithreading.
 However, this happens in less than 1\% of cases, and we assign a coverage of 1 to mitigate the impact of imperfect coverage reports.
 Our results can also be affected by test flakiness.
 However, we use pre-built docker containers for the experiments, which should minimize the impact of flakiness.